joserubiobejarano/Mindtrip/docs/DEVELOPER_SUMMARY.md

 ### Map Not Loading

-- Verify Mapbox token is set
+- Verify Google Maps API key is set
-- Check token has correct permissions
+- Check API key has correct permissions
-- Verify Mapbox account is active
+- Verify Places API is enabled in Google Cloud Console

 ### Places Not Loading